harshnmishra01/Encryption/README.md

-# Encryption
+# Encryption/Decryption
-An encryption tool using Blowfish and Ciphertext libraries
+Encryption and Decryption tools made using Blowfish and Ciphertext libraries for the safe transmission of data.